spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 ---
+> what i mean when i talk about meditation. part 1.

 > alternate title: meditation without spiritual mumbo jumbo.

-> part one of a series of essays on meditation.
 ---

 meditation requires a combination of extreme focus as well as extreme relaxation.